f4z3r/k8s-workshop/day2/01-helm-and-state/README.md

 externalized to other services.
 In this scenario we will create a small stateful application, which will manage its state via Redis.

-> Before starting, ensure you have the cluster from the pipeline yesterday started.
+> Before starting, ensure you have the cluster from the exercise yesterday up and running.

 Steps to follow: